lpark25/idea-120-responses-lpark25/project-03-proposal.md

 <p>In the past I wrote this narrative about a potato harvest.</p>

-<p>Buried beneath depths of grimy dirt, mounds speckle the mass of sinking land.
+<p><strong>Buried beneath depths of grimy dirt, mounds speckle the mass of sinking land.
 Darkness envelops a sliver of light that punctuates the abyss.
 Inches below, cold grains surround bulbous bodies.